Photo by Ebru Yildiz

 Gary’s films have premiered at Sundance, the South by Southwest Film Festival, and the Toronto International Film Festival, among others.
 He was nominated for an Independent Spirit Award for Helvetica, and has served on the grand juries of the Sundance Film Festival, the IFP Gotham Awards, and the Full Frame Documentary Film Festival.
 Gary was named one of the 100 Most Creative People in Business by Fast Company.
 He is a member of the Documentary Branch of the Academy of Motion Picture Arts and Sciences.

-His film and photographic work has been featured in exhibitions at the Museum of Modern Art New York, Smithsonian Cooper Hewitt National Design Museum, Design Museum London, the Venice Biennale, Paul Kasmin Gallery New York, Atlanta Contemporary Art Center, Storefront for Art and Architecture New York, National Museum of Modern and Contemporary Art Korea, and the Colette Gallery in Paris, among others.
+His film and photographic work has been featured in exhibitions at the Museum of Modern Art New York, Smithsonian Cooper Hewitt National Design Museum, Design Museum London, the Venice Biennale, the Victoria & Albert Museum London, Paul Kasmin Gallery New York, Atlanta Contemporary Art Center, and Storefront for Art and Architecture New York, among others.

 He’s obsessed with guitars and is a design collaborator at the electric guitar company Koll.
 Gary is also part of The Olympic City, a slow-photojournalism project which looks at the afterlife of former Olympic host cities.